hexWitches/LODissea/README.md

 - **Visual Representation:** The code required to render the interactive chart(s) and answer the specific question.

 ## The website
 Embark on a digital odyssey.
 Follow our journey as we navigate the vast sea of Europeana data.
-Website live at:.
+Website live at: https://hexwitches.github.io/LODissea/.

 # Team Members: